hwdsl2/self-hosted-ai-stack/README.md

 > **Existing installs:** If you cloned this project before it was renamed from `docker-ai-stack`, your existing checkout and deployment continue to work.
 GitHub redirects the old repository URL, and you do not need to rename your local directory, containers, volumes, or networks.

-> **PostgreSQL credentials:** Fresh installs generate PostgreSQL credentials automatically; see [PostgreSQL credentials](#postgresql-credentials) for upgrade and custom-password notes.
+> **PostgreSQL credentials:** Fresh installs and existing default installs are handled automatically.
+If you previously set a custom database password, see [PostgreSQL credentials](#postgresql-credentials) before starting.

 **Pull a model** (required before making LLM requests):